mozilla/meao/_posts/2017-10-05-kuma-report.md

 Move MDN to AWS
 ---
-In October, we'll complete our functional testing of MDN, making sure that page editing and other read/write tests are working, and that the rarely used features continue to work.
-We'll then put SCL3 in Maintenance Mode again, move the database, and come back with MDN in AWS.
+This week, we'll complete our functional testing of MDN, making sure that page editing and other read/write tests are working, and that the rarely used features continue to work.

+On Tuesday October 10, we'll put SCL3 in Maintenance Mode again, move the database, and come back with MDN in AWS.

 We've done a lot of preparation, but we expect *something* to break, so we're planning on fixing AWS-related bugs in October.
 The AWS move will also allow